vickyinguo/getting-and-cleaning-data-course-project-human-activity/codebook.md

 - frequency_of_BodyBody_gyroscope_Magnitude
 - frequency_of_BodyBody_gyroscopeJerk_Magnitude

+Units: varibles are normalized and bounded within [-1,1].
+The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'; the angular velocity vector measured by the gyroscope for each window sample, the units are radians/second.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of